 Talk to your clients

 - Offer more ways to pay.
-If you offer more ways your customers can pay you, you may find that you get paid faster.
+If you offer more ways for your customers can pay you, you may find that you get paid faster.
 For example, do you offer monthly, quarterly or up-front payments?
 Can you offer discounts for annual payments?
-Do you offer payment through mobile apps such as Apple Pay or Android Pay?
-Do you offer payment through PayPal or bank transfer?
+Do you offer payment through mobile apps such as Apple Pay, Android Pay, PayPal or bank transfer?
 These are options that may encourage your customers to pay you faster.

 - Look at any clients who are set up on Direct Debit or Standing Order payment schedules.
 Are the payments going through on time?
 What is your procedure for failed payments?
 Can you automate the process so that you don’t lose time chasing failed payments?